battlecode/battlecode-server-2017/specs.md

 Cowboy robots can construct structures on the square they are currently on.
 The robot will become unable to take any action for a certain number of turns (50 for PASTRs, 100 for Noise Towers) and then will be removed and replaced with the constructed structure.

 ### Suicide
-Calling `selfdestruct()` immediately removes the calling robot from the game and deals area damage (30+half of remaining hp to square range of 2).
+Calling `selfDestruct()` immediately removes the calling robot from the game and deals area damage (30+half of remaining hp to square range of 2).
+This scares cows in square range 36 and destroys all cows on affected squares (square range 2).
 This replaces the `suicide()` method.
-Structures cannot selfdestruct.
+Structures cannot self destruct.

 ### Team Memory
 Official matches will usually be sets of multiple games.
 Each team can save a small amount of information (`GameConstants.TEAM_MEMORY_LENGTH` longs) for the next game using the function `setTeamMemory()`.
 This information may be retrieved using `getTeamMemory()`.
 If there was no previous game in the match, or no information was saved, then the memory will be filled with zeros.